Find Affordable College Courses

 Youngstown, OH

 With a ranking of #13, Youngstown State University did quite well on this year’s best value schools for natural resources conservation students working on their bachelor’s degree.
-Youngstown State University is a fairly large public school located in the small city of Youngstown.
+Youngstown State University is a fairly large public school located in the city of Youngstown.

 University of Minnesota - Crookston ranked #14 on this year’s Best Value Natural Resources Conservation Bachelor’s Degree Schools list.
-Located in the town of Crookston, UMN Crookston is a public college with a small student population.
+Located in the distant town of Crookston, UMN Crookston is a public college with a small student population.

 Out-of-state tuition fees for undergraduate students at UMN Crookston are $12,514 per year.